mmaelicke/scikit-gstat/docs/userguide/kriging.rst

 Of course we could now use the inverse of these semi-variances to weigh the observations, **but that would not be correct.**
-Remeber, that this array `variances` is what we want the target weights to incorporte.
+Remember, that this array `variances` is what we want the target weights to incorporte.
 Whatever the weights are, these variances should be respected.
 At the same time, the five points among each other also have distances and therefore variances